-- License plate bracket

-- J-nut \times 2

-- Screw × 2

-- Screw grommet × 2

-- Temporarily place the license plate bracket by aligning the lower part (A) of it with the lines (B) on the bumper.

-- 2. Mark the pilot hole points with a felt-tip pen through the holes of the license plate bracket.

-- 3. Remove the license plate bracket.

-- 4. Carefully drill two pilot holes using a 0.39 in (10 mm) drill bit at the marked locations.
-(Be sure that the drill only goes through the fascia, or damage to the nut may occur.)

-- 5. Insert grommets into the hole on the fascia.

-- 6. Insert a flat-blade screwdriver into the grommet hole to add 90° turn onto the part C . - 7.
-Insert a J-nut into the license plate bracket before placing the license plate bracket on the fascia. - 8.
-Install the license plate bracket with screws. - 9.
-Install the license plate with bolts that are no longer than 0.55 in (14 mm).
+- License plate bracket - J-nut \times 2 - Screw × 2 - Screw grommet × 2 - 1.
+Temporarily place the license plate bracket by aligning the lower part (A) of it with the lines (B) on the bumper. - 2.
+Mark the pilot hole points with a felt-tip pen through the holes of the license plate bracket. - Remove the license plate bracket. - 4.
+Carefully drill two pilot holes using a 0.39 in (10 mm) drill bit at the marked locations.
+(Be sure that the drill only goes through the fascia, or damage to the nut may occur.) - Insert grommets into the hole on the fascia. - Insert a flat-blade screwdriver into the grommet hole to add 90° turn onto the part (c) - 7.
+Insert a J-nut into the license plate bracket before placing the license plate bracket on the fascia.